Free ADU Rental Analysis AvailableRequest →

 More people in the Bay Area means more housing demand.
 And we already know the region can't build fast enough.
 I wrote about the housing shortage getting confirmed again just last week.
 Sunnyvale is behind on production goals.
 Permit activity across the South Bay hasn't kept pace with job growth.

 Your ADU sits in the middle of that supply gap.
 Every new tech worker who moves to Mountain View because their fintech company is growing needs a place to live.
 Many of them will start by renting, and ADUs are one of the few housing types being added to the market right now.
+The 2026 California ADU law changes have also made permits faster and fees lower, which strengthens the investment case.

 What about ADU financing?